jefflester/minitrino/readme.md

 minipresto --verbose [COMMAND] # -v works as well
 ```

-### Library Path/Directory
+### Minipresto Library
 The CLI's library directory should always point to the directory that holds the modules and snapshots you intend to interact with.
 The library directory can be set one of three ways, listed below in the order of precedence:

 1. The `--lib-dir` CLI option sets the library directory for the current command.
 2. The `minipresto.cfg` configuration file sets the library directory via the `LIB_PATH` variable.
 3. The CLI source code is used to set the library directory and assumes the project is being run out of a cloned repository.

-If you are running as a user without the entire repository, it is advisable to provide a pointer to the library in Minipresto's configuration via the `LIB_PATH` variable.
+If you are running as a user without a cloned repository, it is advisable to provide a pointer to the library in Minipresto's configuration via the `LIB_PATH` variable.

 ### Environment Variables
 Environment variables are defined in the `.env` file in the library root.
 The `.env` file can be adjusted and added to as necessary.
 Note that environment variable keys which have Bash variables assigned to their values are defined in the `minipresto.cfg` file.
-These special variables are able to be propagated to any Docker container via container environment variables (see the root `docker-compose.yml` file for an example) passed to the Compose command.
+These variables are able to be propagated to any Docker container via container environment variables passed to the Compose command.
+Any variable can be overridden with the `provision` command's `--env-override` option.

 ### Config File
 Permanent configuration is set in `~/.minipresto/minipresto.cfg`.
 Here, you can define your library path and set Docker environment variables.
 Docker Environment variables are passed to the provisioned modules when the variables are defined in the `minipresto.cfg` file.